-Ezra broke into Whistler Dental Specialists on the fourth floor five minutes after they locked up at four o’clock.
-Five hours later he broke into Dr. Baird’s office.
+Ezra broke into Whistler Dental Specialists on the fourth floor twenty minutes after they locked up at four o’clock on the Tuesday the following week.
+He waited and five hours later broke into Dr. Baird’s office in the same building.
 An hour later he had Jackson Pollack’s file laid out on the receptionist’s desk in front of the Minox spy camera Otis had given him.
-When he was done photographing the file, he returned it, and removed the film from the camera.
+When he was done photographing it, he returned the file, and removed the film from the camera.

 He was wearing a black t-shirt, dark khaki’s, and a brown newsboy cap.
 He taped the film to the top of the cap’s brim and snapped the bonnet securely to the brim.
 He put a fresh roll of film into the camera.
 He tucked the camera away behind the fabric divider in his right front pocket.
+He waited until it was more than an hour after midnight.
 He took the fire escape to the first floor and walked out the back door.

 He hadn’t taken two steps before he felt, before hearing or seeing them, the two men.
 A slapjack broke his nose.
 He hit the ground like he had been dropped.
 A big man yanked him to his feet and slammed him against the wall.
 He turned him around.
 A smaller man with sharp front teeth and a black felt pork pie hat stepped in front of him.